palewire/django-bakery/docs/index.md

 - The [pretalx](https://pretalx.org) open-source conference management system
 - The [static-site extension](https://github.com/moorinteractive/wagtail-bakery) to the Wagtail content management system

 Have you used django bakery for something cool?
-Send a link to [ben.welsh@gmail.com](mailto:ben.welsh@gmail.com) and we will add it to this list.
+Send a link to [b@palewi.re](mailto:b@palewi.re) and we will add it to this list.

 ## Considering alternatives